jackc/tern/README.markdown

 configurable.

 If all database settings are supplied by PG* environment variables or program arguments the config file is not required.
+In particular, using the `PGSERVICE` can reduce or eliminate the need for a configuration file.

 The entire `tern.conf` file is processed through the Go standard `text/template` package.
 The program environment is available at `.env`.